bruvellu/terebratalia-wnts/wnt.md

 <!--## *T. transversa* has a complete set of Wnt ligands-->

+We searched for *T. transversa* Wnt genes

-We surveyed the available transcriptome of *T. transversa* for ligands, receptors, antagonists and other components of the Wnt pathways by sequence similarity to known genes.
+We searched the transcriptome of *T. transversa* for Wnt ligands, receptors and antagonists by sequence similarity to known Wnt genes.

+We identified Wnt orthologs by sequence similarity searches. to known Wnt signaling components.

+To identify Wnt signaling components in the brachiopod *T. transversa*, we searched the transcriptome

+of known in the transcriptome of

+We performed sequence similarity searches in the transcriptome of

+by sequence similarity to known genes.

 Wnt ligands are secreted glycoproteins... [@wntligands].
 We find thirteen Wnt ligands in *T. transversa* transcriptome.
 To determine their orthology, we